gregorriegler/rest-crash-course/rest-crash-course.md

 <html><head>Some Header</head><body> ...
 ```

+Or, when a Server does not Support any of the Accepted MIME-Types, it may answer with a Status Code: 406 Not Acceptable.

 It's not uncommon for an API to support multiple formats for a single Resource.
-Even when its usually transfered as JSON, we may create a PDF Representation for printing or XLS to enable calculations.
+Even when its usually transfered as JSON, we may also create a PDF Representation for printing or XLS to enable a user to make manual calculations.

 ## HTTP Caching
-One of HTTP's greatest features is its caching.
+One of HTTPs greatest strength is its caching.

 ### Expiration
-A Server may tell a client when a downloaded State expires by providing an `Expires` header
+A Server may tell a client when a downloaded State expires by providing an `Expires` header.
 ```
 Expires: Wed, 21 Oct 2021 07:30:00 GMT
 ```